How To Start A Trucking Company With Just One Truck

 First, you’ll need a commercial driver’s license (CDL), then start logging road experience.
 You can attend a private truck driving school or sign up with a trucking company offering a training program.
-Many owner operators begin as company drivers to learn driver skills, gain road experience, and learn how to start a trucking company.
+Many owner-operators begin as company drivers to learn driver skills, gain road experience, and learn how to start a trucking company.

 2. Choose a business entity

 The next step in how to start a trucking company is to register your new company as a business entity.
 There are several options, each providing various personal liability protections, taxation methods, ownership structures, and other technical differences — be sure to understand which is the best fit for your company.
-If you’re starting a self-owned trucking company, look into limited liability companies (LLC) to protect your personal property as a business owner and provide several tax advantages.
+If you’re starting a self-owned trucking company, investigate limited liability companies (LLC) to protect your personal property as a business owner and provide several tax advantages.

 3. Choose a business name